Hello, and thank you for visiting!

 Key Areas of Expertise

-With proficiency in Python, R, SQL, high-performance computing, and hydrological modeling tools like SWMM, I am well-equipped to tackle interdisciplinary challenges at the nexus of water resources, climate science, and data analytics.
-My long-term goal is to contribute to sustainable water management and climate resilience by advancing the integration of physical and data-driven modeling approaches.
+With proficiency in Python, R, SQL, HPC, and tools like SWMM, I work at the nexus of water resources, climate science, and data analytics—aiming to advance sustainable water management and climate resilience via hybrid physical + data-driven modeling.